KogenBudo

 The Ingrams’ experience in the United States was much different than in Holland.
 At first, when curious Americans would ask about his ethnic background, he would explain hesitantly.
 He found he would often receive responses listing his interlocutor’s ethnic background down to the 16ths.
 Then he’d say, “America is great – you’re all mixed up Indos like me!”

 Wholeheartedly adopting his new home, while never denying his origins, Jim Ingram called his system of combatives Amerindo.
 It is a campur (mixed) system drawing from numerous sources.
 At the same time, its base remains West Javanese maenpo.
-The ‘mother’ of West Javanese arts is Cikalong.
+The ‘mother’ of West Javanese arts is Cimande.
 Other prominent West Java styles that inform Amerindo include: Pukulan Japara, Pukulan Betawi, Sila Kemayoran, Spel Si Pecut, Petoco Pecut, Bandung Cimande Tarik Kolot, Kampong Makassar Depok, and Pukulan Pak Serak.

 While drawing from these various sources (and more), Ingram’s system is heavily centered around pukulan (lit. striking; what Jim would call ‘dirty boxing’).
 Never losing the grounding in applied survival movements that Ingram received from Lorio and his father, the Amerindo mindset makes striking primary, destroying any threats presented, while at the same time, always having blade-awareness.